catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

-A site with "mydomain.nz/login" or a subdomain "login.mydomain.nz" will be routed to a back-end pool running an identity provider and authentication system, while "mydomain.nz/shop" or "shop.mydomain.nz" will be routed to a commerce application".
+A site with "mydomain.nz/login" or a subdomain "login.mydomain.nz" will be routed to a back-end pool running an identity provider and authentication system, while "mydomain.nz/shop" or "shop.mydomain.nz" will be routed to an e-commerce web application.

 Unlike lower-level load balancing, layer 7 load balancing does not require that all pools behind the load balancing service have the same content.
 In